AcademySoftwareFoundation/Imath/INSTALL.md

 object libraries in ``/usr/local/lib``, and the executable programs in ``/usr/local/bin``.

-## Python Bindings

-If you wish to install the optional python bindings included in this repository, this must first be toggled on by appending -DPYTHON=ON to the CMake command before compiling.

-    % cmake $source_directory -DPYTHON=ON

-From here forward PyImath will be compiled until it is toggled back.
-Using:

-    % cmake $source_directory -DPYTHON=OFF

 ## Windows Quick Start

 Under Windows, if you are using a command line-based setup, such as